marso16/ML-Proj/README.md

 CNN:

-Uses convolutional layers to automatically and hierarchically learn spatial features, in the context of network security, analyzing patterns in sequential data like network traffic.
+Uses convolutional layers to learn spatial features automatically and hierarchically, in the context of network security, analyzing patterns in sequential data like network traffic.

 Attack Types: